nagytimi85/zettelkasten/content/1a-we-can-get-stuck-in-analysis-paralysis-because-of-the-wide-variety-of-possible-first-baby-steps.md

 ---
-title: We can get stuck in analysis paralysis because of the wide variety of possible first baby steps
+title: 1a We can get stuck in analysis paralysis because of the wide variety of possible first baby steps
 draft: false
 tags:
   - thebabysteptrap
   - thebabystepparadox
-timestamp: "202503281724"
+---
-uid: 1a
+stamp 202503281724

 ---